 Born on 5 January 1947 in Dhaka, Bangladesh.
 He is married with two children.
 He lives now in the United States of America.

-He obtained a BSc with Honors in Physics (1968), and an MSc in Theoretical Nuclear Physics from Dhaka University (1970).
-He obtained his PhD in Experimental Particle Physics from the University of Indiana, USA (1975).
+He earned a BSc with Honors in Physics (1968), and an MSc in Theoretical Nuclear Physics from Dhaka University (1970), his PhD in Experimental Particle Physics from the University of Indiana, USA (1975).

 He has received the following prizes and awards: the P.N.
 Wang Doctoral Dissertation Award (1992) and the M.M.
 Zoeller Doctoral Dissertation Award (1993) both from Albany State University, Discovery of New Particles (1989), Excellence in Research Award (1993), the Abdus Salaam Award for Achievement in Science from the League of America (a New York community-based organization of Pakistani Americans) (2000) and the Basit Athar Doctoral Dissertation Award (2001), also from Albany State University.

-Prof. Alam was elected as a Fellow of the Islamic World Academy of Sciences in 2002.
+Prof. Alam was elected as a Fellow of the Islamic World Academy of Sciences (IAS) in 2002.